How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 Let’s face it, the main goal of most businesses is to get money.
 Of course, there are other things that they care about.
 But the end goal is almost always some kind of profit.

 So, before we take a look at some examples and functionality of such a website, why don’t we find out how to make money with it.

 There are several ways to monetize your website.

-First of all, you can take payment from users.
-Here you can’t really increase prices for dishes like it in the business model for restaurants since you’re not the one who sets them.
+First of all, you can take payments from users.
+Here you can’t really increase prices for dishes like in the business model for restaurants since you’re not the one who sets them.

 Thus, you need to charge a certain fee for delivery.
-It can be either flat or floating rate.
+It can either be flat rate or floating rate.

-If you choose a floating fee, the price can depend on:
+If you choose floating rate, the price can depend on:

 - Time of the day.
 Some companies charge more during lunchtime, for instance.